AxonIQ/reference-guide/release-notes/rn-extensions/rn-spring-native/rn-spring-native-experimental-releases.md

 # Major Releases

-This page notes all enhancements and features that we have introduced to our major releases of the Axon Spring-Native Extension.
+This page notes all enhancements and features that we have introduced to our experimental releases of the Axon Spring-Native Extension.

 ## Release 0.1